What to know before writing an extension that enters Spark’s pipeline

 }

-The mechanism is the same one Spark’s native rules use internally — nodePatterns and TreePatternBits were introduced in Spark 3.2 precisely to reduce the cost of iteration in the FixedPoint.
+The mechanism is the same one Spark’s native rules use internally: nodePatterns and TreePatternBits were introduced in Spark 3.2 precisely to reduce the cost of iteration in the FixedPoint.
 It’s an accelerator for the rewriting engine: subtrees without the indicated patterns are skipped entirely, so on plans with few relevant nodes one visits a fraction of the total nodes.
-It must be kept distinct from idempotency and termination — containsAnyPattern doesn’t help convergence, it only accelerates it.
+It must be kept distinct from idempotency and termination: containsAnyPattern doesn’t help convergence, it only accelerates it.3

 Idempotency

-An optimizer rule should be idempotent, or at least participate in a batch whose composed transformation reaches a fixed point.
-Catalyst does not check idempotency rule by rule: it compares the plan produced by one batch iteration with that of the previous iteration, and stops when they are structurally equal (fastEquals).
-A useful theoretical note: in term rewriting the formal termination condition is the existence of a well-founded ordering (Knuth–Bendix) — idempotency is sufficient at the single-rule level but not necessary.
-In practice it holds as operational discipline: without it, the batch may diverge or saturate the iteration limit.
-A related consequence: Catalyst is not a confluent system (Church–Rosser).
-Semantically equivalent plans can have different normal forms, and the order of rules in the batch determines which one is obtained — that’s why order matters.
+An optimizer rule should be idempotent, or at least participate in a batch whose composed transformation reaches a fixed point.4 Catalyst does not check idempotency rule by rule: it compares the plan produced by one batch iteration with that of the previous iteration, and stops when they are structurally equal (fastEquals).
+In practice idempotency holds as operational discipline: without it, the batch may diverge or saturate the iteration limit.
+Semantically equivalent plans can have different normal forms, and the order of rules in the batch determines which one is obtained: that’s why order matters.

 // Anti-pattern: the rule keeps "improving" the plan and never terminates.